-In fiscal 2017, the Company granted 115 performance restricted stock units ("PSU") to certain executives.
-Vesting of these awards is contingent upon i) the Company meeting certain company-wide revenue and non-GAAP performance goals (performance-based) in fiscal 2017 and ii) the Company's customary service periods.
-The awards vest in three annual tranches and have a maximum potential to vest at 200% (230 shares) based on actual fiscal 2017 performance.
+In fiscal 2018, the Company granted 107 performance restricted stock units (PSU) to certain executives.
+Vesting of these awards is contingent upon i) the Company meeting certain company-wide revenue and non-GAAP performance goals (performance-based) in fiscal 2018 and ii) the Company's customary service periods.
+The awards vest in three annual tranches and have a maximum potential to vest at 200% (214 shares) based on actual fiscal 2018 performance.
 The related stock-based compensation expense is determined based on the value of the underlying shares on the date of grant and is recognized over the vesting term using the accelerated method.
-During each financial period, management estimates the probable number of PSU's that would vest until the ultimate achievement of the performance goals is known.
-The Company currently estimates that the PSU's will vest at 132%.
+During each financial period, management estimates the probable number of PSUs that would vest until the ultimate achievement of the performance goals is known.
+Based on the Company's results, the PSUs granted in fiscal 2018 will be eligible to vest at 54%.
 The awards are included in the restricted stock units table.